netscaler/netscaler-k8s-ingress-controller/docs/how-to/cpx-hpa.md

     This step creates the following resources:

     - Prometheus and Grafana for monitoring
-    - Netscaler CPX with the Citrix ingress controller and metrics exporter as sidecars
+    - Netscaler CPX with the Netscaler ingress controller and metrics exporter as sidecars
-    - Citrix ingress controller as a stand-alone pod to configure Netscaler VPX
+    - Netscaler ingress controller as a stand-alone pod to configure Netscaler VPX
     - A sample [guestbook](http://www.guestbook.com) application
     - HPA controller for monitoring the Netscaler CPX autoscale deployment
     - Prometheus adapter for exposing the custom metrics